-This is actually a C35 Automatic, a 1971 successor to the original 1968 C35.
-It added automatic flash synchronization, which fires an attached flash in time with the shutter setting for greater flash versatility.
+The Automatic added automatic flash synchronization, which fires an attached flash in time with the shutter setting for greater flash versatility.
 When you attach a flash to a non-Automatic C35, the shutter fires only at 1/25 sec.

 The C35’s specs are solid.
 The lens is a four-element Hexanon, 38mm at f/2.8.
 The Copal B mat programmed shutter fires from 1/30 to 1/650 sec.
 Aperture is set by the shutter blades, which means that this autoexposure camera matches lower shutter speeds with larger apertures, and higher shutter speeds with smaller apertures.
 At the extremes, f/2.8 fires at 1/30 sec, and f/14 at 1/650 sec.
 The C35 reads light with a CdS meter above the lens.
 The lens focuses from 3.3 feet.
 The camera takes film from 25 to 400 ASA,

 The C35 is all metal.
 It weighs under 14 ounces and stands about 4.75 inches wide, 3 inches tall, and 2 inches deep.
 It’s smaller and lighter than any Canonet and larger and heavier than an Olympus XA, but it’s still plenty light and easy to carry.
 The protruding lens makes it hard to slip in a front pants pocket, but I had no trouble carrying it in my coat pocket.